GMLC-TDC/HELICS/docs/configuration_options_reference.md

 * **Command-line configuration (where possible) allows for small, quick changes to the configuration** - Because the command line doesn't provide comprehensive access to the necessary configuration, it will never be a stand-alone configuration option but it does have the advantage of providing quick access right as a user is instantiating the federate.
 This is an ideal place to make small changes to the configuration (e.g. changing the minimum time step) without having to edit any files.
 * **API configuration is most useful for dynamic configuration** - If there is a need to change the configuration of a given federate dynamically, the API is the only way to do that.
 Such needs are not common but there are cases where, for example, it may be necessary to define the configuration based on the participants in the federation (_e.g._ publications, subscriptions, timing).
 It's possible to use [queries](./user_guide/queries.md) to understand the composition and configuration of the federation and then use the APIs to define the configuration of the federate in question.

-### Precedence
-xxxxxxx - What happens if an option is defined on the JSON config, command line, and with a specific API call?
-Who wins?

 ### How to Use This Reference
 The remainder of this reference lists the configuration options that are supported in the JSON configuration file.
 Where possible, the corresponding C++ API calls and the links to that documentation will be provided.
 Generally, the command-line options use the exact same syntax as the JSON configuration options preceded by a `--` and followed by either an `=` or a space and then the parameter value (_i.e._ `--name testname`).
 In the cases where a single letter switch is available, that will be listed (_i.e._ `-n testname`).